derFliegendeHamburger/RFpowerMeter/README.md

 allows to compare TX antennae against your proven RX antenna; works ok for fpv/analog video gear.
 Measuring Peak Envelope Power instead of maximum values or some averaging does effectively eliminate noise from surrounding wifi equipment and it is the right thing to do.
 Traditional receivers' rssi value is not sensitive enough for this.

 ## features
-* update 1 / second
+* update display once per second
 * approx 30.000 samples / second
 * display
-  * minimal and peak envelope power
+  * minimal and peak envelope power PEP
-  * peak envelope power (including external attenuation) in both dBm and mW
+  * PEP (including external attenuation) in both dBm and mW
   * bar graph of PEP
   * trend of PEP (moving average)
 * use rotary encoder to